Aveline de Grandpré: Promotion and reception

-Reception

 As a character, Aveline has been mostly well received.
 She is considered to be one of the most notable black characters in video game history.
 Evan Narcisse from Kotaku wrote positively of the character on more than one occasion, and believed that she is a "great black game character".
 He was intrigued by the idea of Aveline because of her ethnic background and that it is uncommon for a character like her to be in the leading role of a major video game.
 In an article published for Kotaku in February 2013, Narcisse considered Liberation to be the "best example of how to craft a character descended from African heritage in a video game", as it takes a historical moment where the action happens and finds ways to integrate the experience of being a mixed-race woman in 18th Century New Orleans into an interesting playable adventure.
 Conversely, Narcisse expressed disappointment that Aveline was voiced by a white actress, and contrasted the decision to the casting of an actor who has Blackfoot heritage for Connor, a character of Native American descent.